 Tier List Overview of Heathcote #

-In my tier list of all units by roles, Heathcote is given the highest score for the Breaker category, and he deals amazing Dagger damage.
+In my tier list of all units by roles, Heathcote is given a high score for the Breaker category, and he deals decent Dagger damage.

-Despite high power values for his wind elemental attacks, his low EATK stats dropped his EDPS ranking to B.
+Despite high power values for his wind elemental attacks, his low EATK stats dropped his EDPS ranking.

 He is quite brittle – don’t let him tank.